An Unforgettable Ford’s Theatre Experience: A Practical Guide

 What should teachers planning a field trip know before reaching out to you?

-There are a number of resources available at fords.org/for-teachers to prepare your students for a visit, or even learn from afar.
-From lesson plans to classroom activities and tips teachers have an abundance of tools at their figure tips to bring the life and legacy of Lincoln to their students.
+There are several resources available at fords.org/for-teachers to prepare your students for a visit, or even learn from afar.
+From lesson plans to classroom activities and tips, teachers have an abundance of tools at their fingertips to bring the life and legacy of Abraham Lincoln to their students.

 NOTE: Groups of 10 or more should contact our Group Sales office for additional details on booking a visit.